-Most people think of retirement as a period where you live comfortably, with the time, money, and other resources available to enjoy a fulfilling lifestyle.
+Most people think of retirement as a period when you live comfortably, with the time, money, and other resources available to enjoy a fulfilling lifestyle.
 To achieve these retirement goals, you need to plan ahead financially.
 That includes contributing regularly to a retirement savings plan.
 Once you reach age 50, you can make additional ‘catch-up’ contributions to help your retirement nest egg grow faster.
-SageVest Wealth Management outlines retirement catch-up contributions.
+Here, SageVest Wealth Management outlines the details of how and when to make retirement catch-up contributions.

 If you’re already 50 or older, or you’re turning age 50 before year-end, you may be entitled to make additional ‘catch-up’ contributions to your IRA or employer-sponsored retirement plan.
 These catch-up contributions are in addition to any regular contribution amounts you may make.